After a long day of hiking there is nothing better than setting in for the night in a comfortable, warm sleeping bag.

 Features of the Teton Sports Traker Include:

 Teton Sports has a reputation for making durable and quality products and the Sports Tracker will not disappoint.
-In my opinion it is the best backpacking sleeping bag under $100.
+In my opinion, the Teton Sports is the best backpacking sleeping bag under $100.
 If your looking for a inexpensive sleeping bag, you won’t go wrong with the Teton Sports Tacker.

 Uncompressed it measures 84 x 24 x 33 inches with extra room at the foot of the bag keeping your feet comfortable.